Financial-Times/dotcom-reliability-kit/packages/middleware-render-error-info/README.md

 ### `renderErrorInfoPage`

-The `renderErrorInfoPage` function can be used to generate Express middleware which renders an error debugging page.
-The error page will only ever display in a non-production environment, that is when the `NODE_ENV` environment variable is either **empty** or set to **`"development"`**.
+The `renderErrorInfoPage` function can be used to generate Express middleware which renders an error debugging page in local development and a sensible stripped-back error page in production.

+When the `NODE_ENV` environment variable is either **empty** or set to **`"development"`** then a full debug page will be rendered.
+Otherwise only the error status code and message will be output, e.g. `500 Server Error`.
+This ensures that we don't leak important error information in production.

 > **Warning**
 > This middleware **must** be added to your Express app _after_ all your application routes – you won't get rendered errors for any routes which are mounted after this middleware.